 Debris falls from plane during emergency landing near Denver

-Debris from a United Airlines plane fell onto Denver suburbs during an emergency landing Saturday, with one very large piece that appears to be part of the engine narrowly missing a home.
+Debris from a United Airlines plane fell onto Denver suburbs during an emergency landing Saturday after one of its engines suffered a catastrophic failure and rained pieces of the engine casing on a neighborhood where it narrowly missed a home.

-The plane landed safely and nobody aboard or on the ground was reported hurt, authorities said.
+The plane landed safely, and nobody aboard or on the ground was reported hurt, authorities said.
+The National Transportation Safety Board said late Saturday that it had opened an investigation into the incident.

 The Federal Aviation Administration said in a statement that the Boeing 777-200 returned to the Denver International Airport after experiencing a right-engine failure shortly after takeoff.
 Flight 328 was flying from Denver to Honolulu when the incident occurred, the agency said.

 United said in a separate statement that there were 231 passengers and 10 crew on board.
-The airline released no further details.
+All passengers were to be rebooked on a new flight to Hawaii, the airline said.

 The Broomfield Police Department posted photos on Twitter showing large, circular pieces of debris leaning against a house in the suburb about 25 miles (40 kilometers) north of Denver.
 Police are asking that anyone injured come forward.